Radiology Technologist Schools and Careers in Maine

 Projected Job Growth

-Projections call for job growth of 4.3% for radiologic technologists and technicians between 2018 and 2028.5 That’s considerably lower than the expected job growth of 9% for radiologic technologists and technicians nationwide in the same 10-year period.5 The Bureau of Labor Statistics (BLS) reports that as of 2020, an estimated 1,080 radiologic tech jobs existed in Maine.6 As of 2020, rad techs in Maine earned an average annual wage of $61,290.6 Although the BLS does not provide employment data for limited scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
-Maine Medical Center; Northern Light Acadia Hospital; Pen Bay Healthcare; MaineGeneral Radiology and Diagnostic Imaging; the Department of Veterans Affairs; and Northern Light Mercy Hospital are among the hospitals, medical facilities, imaging centers, and private doctors’ offices that employ radiologic technologists and technicians in the state.
+Projections call for job growth of 1.7% for radiologic technologists and technicians in Maine between 2020 and 2030.5 That’s considerably lower than the expected job growth of 8.6% for radiologic technologists and technicians nationwide in the same 10-year period.5 The Bureau of Labor Statistics (BLS) reports that as of 2022, an estimated 1,040 radiologic techs were working in Maine.6 As of 2022, rad techs in Maine earned an average annual wage of $66,750.6 Although the BLS does not provide employment data for limited-scope x-ray technicians, technicians typically earn less than radiologic technologists due to the lower educational requirements and scope of responsibility.
+Maine Medical Center; Northern Light Acadia Hospital; Pen Bay Medical Center; MaineGeneral Radiology and Diagnostic Imaging; the Department of Veterans Affairs; and Northern Light Mercy Hospital are among the hospitals, medical facilities, imaging centers, and private doctors’ offices that employ radiologic technologists and technicians in the state.

 Maine Radiologic Technologist Salary by Metro Area